decredcommunity/events/reports/20191121-africa-fintech-summit-addis-ababa-ethiopia.md

 ## Details

-As Africa’s fastest growing economy and the continent’s second most populous country, Ethiopia is at the precipice of unprecedented change.
+As Africa's fastest growing economy and the continent's second most populous country, Ethiopia is at the precipice of unprecedented change.
 Thanks to extensive infrastructure investments across the last two decades, an ambitious structural reform agenda, and imminent liberalization of the telecom and finance sectors, Ethiopia presents unparalleled opportunities for fintech.

-The Summit was a gathering of disruptors, tech and finance professionals, regulators, and investors from across Africa to Addis Ababa which is often called Africa’s political capital as its the permamnent location of the African Union and the homebase of the United Nations in Africa.
+The Summit was a gathering of disruptors, tech and finance professionals, regulators, and investors from across Africa to Addis Ababa which is often called Africa's political capital as its the permamnent location of the African Union and the homebase of the United Nations in Africa.

 ### Expectations and Goals